Mr. Prime Minister

 Mr. Prime Minister is a 2005 Indian Hindi-language satire film produced, directed and written by Dev Anand for Navketan films.
 The film stars himself, Shahbaz Khan, Prem Chopra, Boman Irani, Milind Gunaji, and A.K.
 Hangal.
-The film was released to negative reviews.

 Plot

 Johnny Master, a survivor of earthquake-ravaged Kutch is a happy-go-lucky elderly man who sells newspapers for a living in a small village in Gujarat.
 His life takes a new turn when the government declares post-earthquake parliamentary elections.
 Residents of the village decide to form a new political party and make Johnny their candidate.